 Core values (guides day to day decisions of school)

 - Encouragement and accountability to do the work of learning.

-The mission of the school is to glorify God by preparing students for college and for life through a program of academic excellence established in Biblical truth.
+The purpose of Mid Vermont Christian School is to glorify God by preparing each student for college, career, and Christian ministry through a program of academic excellence established in Biblical truth.

 In the summer of 1986, a small group of parents gathered in a living room to discuss the possibility of starting a Christian school.
 From that initial meeting, it was decided that they should seek God for his will in the matter for 2 weeks, and then reconvene.
 It was agreed to ask God 3 questions: if we should start a school, if so… when, and finally where.
 Upon reconvening all came back with the same answers: YES! start a school, it should begin the following year, and as to where school should begin, God did not at that time provide an answer.

 In September of 1987 The Mid Vermont Christian School opened its doors (as a renter) on the first floor of what was then called the Woodstock Baptist Fellowship.
 The school employed one teacher who taught Kindergarten, First, Third, and Fourth grades to a total of just five students.
 The teacher also had the responsibility of feeding wood to the furnace three times each day.
 That year she had a helper for Art instruction.
 In the middle of that school year, everyone moved upstairs to some newly renovated classrooms.
 What followed was a rapid succession of growth: